19 Things You Might Not Know Were Invented by Women

 16. THE SOLAR HOUSE

 Biophysicist Maria Telkes's place was in the house—the very first 100 percent solar house.
 In 1947, the Hungarian scientist invented the thermoelectric power generator to provide heat for Dover House, a wedge-shaped structure she conceived with architect Eleanor Raymond.
-Telkes used Glauber’s salt, the sodium salt of sulfuric acid, to store heat in preparation of sunless days.
+Telkes used Glauber’s salt, the sodium salt of sulfuric acid, to store heat in preparation for sunless days.
 Dover House survived nearly three Massachusetts winters before the system failed.

 Apparently, it takes a stain to fight one.
 In 1952, 3M chemist Patsy Sherman was perplexed when some fluorochemical rubber spilled on a lab assistant's shoe and wouldn't come off.
 Without changing the color of the shoe, the stain repelled water, oil, and other liquids.
 Sherman and her co-inventor Samuel Smith called it Scotchguard.
 And the rest is ... preserving your couch.